-- 6. With the support of relevant Government departments, we launched a pilot scheme in March 2019 to facilitate the MNOs' use of over 1 000 suitable Government venues for installation of radio base stations (RBSes) under streamlined application and vetting procedures.
-The scheme was well received by the industry.
-In January 2022, the pilot scheme was expanded under a "demand-led" approach to make available about 500 additional Government premises for use by MNOs to extend 5G network coverage.
-OFCA will continue to provide support to the operators, relevant Government departments and site managers of selected Government venues to help expedite the approval process and installation work. - 7.
-Furthermore, in support of the Government's policy initiative to open up suitable public facilities like sheltered bus stops and public payphone kiosks for extending 5G network coverage, OFCA has, in consultation with the operators and relevant Government departments, formulated the relevant procedures and requirements for applications by MNOs to use such public facilities for installing RBSes. - 8.
-A satellite operator has been allocated with a land lot in Chung Hom Kok Teleport for relocation of its existing satellite facilities operating in the 3.5 GHz band for telemetry, tracking and control of satellites in orbits from Tai Po to Chung Hom Kok Teleport.
-It is anticipated that the problems of using the 3.5 GHz band for 5G services in the restriction zone in Tai Po could be completely resolved before the end of 2024.
-In addition, Lands Department issued a tender invitation for a land lot at Chung Hom Kok in December 2021 and the tender result was announced in March 2022.
-We will continue to work with relevant Government departments to provide additional land lots in Chung Hom Kok Teleport in 2022 for external telecommunications infrastructure with a view to further enhancing the overall capacity and diversion capability of Hong Kong's external telecommunications network.
+10. A satellite operator has been allocated with a land lot in Chung Hom Kok Teleport for relocation of its existing satellite facilities operating in the 3.5 GHz band for telemetry, tracking and control of satellites in orbits from Tai Po to Chung Hom Kok Teleport.
+It is anticipated that the limitations of using the 3.5 GHz band for 5G services in the restriction zone in Tai Po could be completely resolved before the end of 2024.
+In addition, Lands Department awarded by tender three land lots at Chung Hom Kok in March August 2022 and March 2023 for establishing 2022. external telecommunications facilities.
+We will continue to work with relevant Government departments to facilitate the development of these land lots in Chung Hom Kok Teleport for external telecommunications infrastructure with a view to further enhancing the overall capacity and diversion capability of Hong Kong's external telecommunications network.